Northwestern’s American Heart Association Strategically Funded Research Network in Vascular Disease

 Our Research Focus

-Led by McDermott, the vascular disease SFRN center has a long history of successfully investigating and defining the natural history of functional impairment and decline in people with PAD and identifying interventions to improve walking performance and prevent functional decline in people with PAD.
+Led by McDermott, the vascular disease Strategically Focused Research Network center has a long history of successfully investigating and defining the natural history of functional impairment and decline in people with PAD and identifying interventions to improve walking performance and prevent functional decline if people with PAD.
 Postdoctoral fellows will work with leading scientists studying multiple aspects of skeletal muscle pathology and functional impairment and decline in peripheral artery disease.

 The center will use calf muscle biopsy specimens in people with PAD to achieve the following goals: